DB Migrations module - "ProcessDbMigrate"

 When using 'log changes' all required repeater templates and dependencies should be handled automatically.
 Note however, that if you delete a repeater field, PW does not delete the corresponding template.
 So if, for example, you have 'log changes' on, create a new repeater field then delete it, the migration page will still show the new repeater template (but not the field) - which is exactly right, but might not be what you intended.

 3. FieldtypePageTable.
-This has a PageArray so requires special processing .
+This has a PageArray so requires special processing somewhat similar to repeaters.

 4. FieldtypeStreetAddress.
 This is an object and requires special processing analagous to PageTable.